 Whether you’re introducing your value proposition to a new lead, exchanging information to determine fit, or presenting a final proposal, you need to be on top of your game.
 Without understanding your client, having some background information on their business, or even reviewing what you’ve discussed with them in the past, you can miss key talking points and forget to bring up elements of your product or service that could positively impact their business.

 Do your research and prepare talking points before going on a call or into a meeting.
-It will save you time, help you to better qualify your prospect, and ultimately shorten your sales cycle.
+It will save you time, help you to better qualify your leads, and ultimately shorten your sales cycle.

-4. Streamline workflow with sales automation strategies
+4. Streamline workflow with sales automation and technology

 When it comes to increasing your sales productivity and streamlining your day-to-day routine, the quickest route is to automate tasks.
 Most sales departments use a CRM for data management, which is great for automatically logging email communication, but don’t stop there!
 Optimize other rich features available in your CRM, like creating email templates, customizing dashboards to keep track of KPIs, creating lead distribution workflows, and integrating apps to enhance your lead scoring.